Mixed legal system of Roman-Dutch civil law, English common law, and customary law

 There is no business licence tax.

-There is no apprenticeship tax, but employers are obliged to pay a levy, known as a Skills Development Levy (SDL), which aims to fund education and training as envisaged in the Skills Development Act.
+There is no apprenticeship tax, but employers are obliged to pay a levy, known as SDL (see Payroll Tax and Social Security), which aims to fund education and training as envisaged in the Skills Development Act.

-The collection and payment of levies are administered by the Commissioner.
+The collection and payment of levies are administered by the SARS.
 Every employer who pays or is liable to pay remuneration to employees, is required to pay the levy, subject to certain exemptions.

 Technical service fees